 “Incredibly knowledgeable, hardcore bebop”Simon Spillett

-Harrison leads his own trio, is a member of the NYJO Academy Big Band led by Sebastiaan De Krom and NYJC.
-In August 2019, he studied at the prestigious Brubeck Jazz Institute Summer School in California.
+Harrison leads his own trio, was a member of the NYJO Academy Big Band led by Sebastiaan De Krom and NYJC.
+In August 2018, he studied at the prestigious Brubeck Jazz Institute Summer School in California.
 He performs in various ensembles and as a solo guitarist.
-In September 2019, he will begin studying his Jazz Degree at Trinity Laban Conservatoire of Music & Dance.
+In September 2019, he began studying his Jazz Degree at Trinity Laban Conservatoire of Music & Dance.